The Cell and Molecular Biology program area offers Master's Programs in:

 More Information For Foreign Applicants

-All students should submit application materials , including transcripts, GRE scores, letters of recommendation, and a statement of purpose to the Biology Department.
+All students should submit application materials , including transcripts, GRE scores, letters of recommendation, CV and a statement of purpose to the Biology Department.
 Applications for admission are accepted by the SDSU Admissions Office beginning October 1 for the following fall semester (The Department of Biology does not have a Spring Admissions cycle).
+Molecular Biology, Physiology, and Microbiology Masters program applicants must contact particular faculty with whom they would like to carry out their thesis research to determine if there are openings in their labs.
 Applications for admission, including all supporting transcripts and scores on the General GRE test should be submitted by February 1 for fall admission.
 The Department of Biology will continue to review completed applications received after February 1 and admission decisions will be made until all spaces are filled.

 Under special circumstances applicants who do not meet certain admission requirements may be admitted as conditionally classified students and generally are given one year to meet such deficiencies in order to become fully classified graduate students.
 Such determinations will be at the discretion of the Admissions Committee and the Program Coordinator.
 Completion of such requirements by the proscribed deadline is necessary to continue in the program.